- Why MBA graduates make ideal acquisition entrepreneurs

 They can apply all the business management knowledge they’ve learned in school towards buying and operating an existing business, giving them a leg up over their competition.

-This isn’t simply a one-way street, however, since the MBA itself gives several advantages to the entrepreneur.
-It provides a network of classmates and alumni who can provide advice and act as a sounding board for possible ventures.
+However, this isn’t simply a one-way street since the MBA gives the entrepreneur several advantages.
+It provides a network of classmates and alumni who can advise and act as a sounding board for possible ventures.
 Not to mention that having an MBA is valued by potential lenders and investors.

 Let’s take a look at what MBA graduates can learn from acquisition entrepreneurship.